 In modern times, John remains one of the most popular names for boys in many English-speaking countries.
 It is a timeless choice that conveys strength, tradition, and simplicity all at once.
 Whether you're drawn to its historic significance, biblical roots, or simply appreciate its straightforward sound, choosing the name John ensures your child will have a strong, recognizable name with deep historical ties.

-In conclusion, while the name John may not be as popular for newborns as it once was, it remains a classic and beloved choice among many families throughout history.
-Its enduring appeal lies in its traditional roots and timeless sound.
+While John is no longer as popular as it once was, it remains a classic and timeless name that has been beloved by many families throughout history.